Skip to content

 YouMove was introduced in May 2022 across Oxfordshire.
 It provides free or low cost activities for families across the county.

-YouMove helps children and families in need, if your child or children are in receipt of benefits related free school meals, are carers or refugees then we have a fantastic range of activities to enjoy together, Find out more by heading to our YouMove page.
+YouMove helps children and families in need, if your child or children are in receipt of benefits related free school meals, are carers or refugees then we have a fantastic range of activities to enjoy together, There’s more information on our YouMove page.

 Activities for adults